leduythuccs/leduythuccs/README.md

 I'm currently a sophomore, majoring in Software Engineering.
 I have a huge knack for algorithm design and data structures.

 I'm a leader of VNOI technical team.
-We built a [Vietnames Online Judge](http://oj.vnoi.info/) with over 150 000 monthly page views, you can check its repo [here](https://github.com/VNOI-Admin/OJ)
+We built a [Vietnamese Online Judge](http://oj.vnoi.info/) with over 150 000 monthly page views, you can check its repo [here](https://github.com/VNOI-Admin/OJ)

 <p align="center">
 <img src="https://github.com/leduythuccs/github-stats/blob/master/generated/overview.svg">